gotchoices/MyCHIPs/doc/learn-users.md

 query string.
 This might include things like a connection token, a peer name, or other applicable information.

-The CHIP address (and other MyCHIPs message components) may optionally be encoded as a JSON (or other) structure.
+The CHIP address (and other MyCHIPs message components) may optionally be encoded as a JSON (XML or other) structure.
 For example, we might see a CHIP address presented as something like:
 ```
   {